Azwanbotmd/Millie-Bot/readme.md

 # Thanks to
 - Allah SWT
 - Ruhend
-- Amirul Dev (for file function checking before to bot run)
+- Amirul Dev (for file function checking before to bot run on my main script esm)
 - Penyedia API
 - Other